Freight Shipping from Lansing to Phoenix

 How much does it cost to ship freight from Lansing to Phoenix?

-Full truckload (FTL) rates from Lansing, MI to Phoenix, AZ currently range from $4,524-$5,576 for a standard dry van load over the 2,104-mile route.
+Full truckload (FTL) rates from Lansing, MI to Phoenix, AZ currently range $4,524-$5,576 (roughly $2.18-$2.68 per mile over 2,104 miles).
 LTL shipments typically cost $1,357-$2,188 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Phoenix?